erictapen/infoviz-sose-20/datadossier/website/index.markdown

 Just 10.0453908483592
 ```

-TODO: ghci example that results in Nothing

-TODO: image that shows this graphically.

 `ReferenceTrack` is a list of pairs of a double (in meters) and a `GeoCoord`.
 It represents the actual track along which the tram travels and also contains somewhat of a [location marker](https://en.wikipedia.org/wiki/Highway_location_marker) for every coordinate, which tells us how many meters into the track a given coordinate is.
 We use the data structure to project a given tram location to the track and to determine how much of the overall track the tram has traveled.

 ```hs